jenni-hautojarvi/Watson-IoT-Lab/README.md

 # _**Watson IoT platform**_ Lab

 ## Introduction
-In this guide, Step by Step we connect SensiEDGE’s SensiBLE to IBM Watson IoT Platform in IBM Cloud and and visualises data in the Node-RED application.
+In this guide, Step by Step we connect SensiEDGE’s SensiBLE to IBM Watson IoT Platform in IBM Cloud and visualises data in the Node-RED application.

 ![](./images/Workflow.png)

 ### Prerequisites
 - [IBM Cloud](https://cloud.ibm.com) account
 - Sensor, In this lab we use SensiEDGE’s SensiBLE

+# Step 1.
+Connect SensiEDGE’s SensiBLE to ST BLUEMS APP to read data

 ### SensiEDGE’s SensiBLE